 Erica Julian ponders Paekākāriki’s future and what makes us special.
-The first in series of stories for Paekākāriki.nz by residents on what we will, or could look like in 50 years time.
+The first in a series of stories for Paekākāriki.nz by young residents on what we will, or could look like in 50 years’ time.

 In 50 years Paekākāriki will have changed forever.
 Its unique character will have been lost to demographic changes.
 House prices will have continued to rise as Paekākāriki becomes an increasingly trendy place to live.
 Many people who we now consider to make up this village will have been already forced out to cheaper locations.
 The rising living costs will be out of reach for artists, musicians and poets who take inspiration from our home.